nadialafreniere/nadialafreniere.github.io/teaching.md

 ## Mentoring

 At Dartmouth and at Concordia, I mentored students doing reading courses and independent research:
+* Kristen Peterson is working on dynamical algebraic combinatorics on standard immaculate tableaux in the Summer 2026, as a research intern at LaCIM.
 * Alex Berzan and Tanner Slutsken worked on an open problem of Erdős on a clique-building game in graphs as part of their capstone course in mathematics at John Abbott College (Winter 2025).
 * Étienne Dyer worked on Conway's Angel problem when he was cosupervised by Assaf Shani and myself. Étienne was funded by the Concordia University Summer Research Award.
 (Summer 2024)
 * Will Dowling worked on homomesy on permutations, and his work led to [a paper](https://arxiv.org/abs/2312.02383), that appeared in _Involve_.
 Will was funded by the program for Undergraduate research assistantship at Dartmouth.
 (2022-2023)